Skip to content

 xs list

-list of x coordinates to create gridlines. default = None
+x coordinates to create gridlines.
+Default = None.

 None